hyperledger-labs/splice/cluster/README.md

    ```
 8. Get the sequencer id from `sequencer.id.toProtoPrimitive` and save it
 9. Switch to the target version you want to migrate to
-10. Disable auto-init by tweaking `simple-topology-canton.conf` and removing `${_autoInit_enabled}` and `globalSequencerSv1.init.identity.node-identifier.name = "sv1"`.
+10. Disable auto-init of globalSequencerSv1 by tweaking `simple-topology-canton.conf` and removing `${_autoInit_enabled}` and `globalSequencerSv1.init.identity.node-identifier.name = "sv1"`.
 11. Start canton using `./start-canton.sh -w` and switch to the tmux session running the Canton console.
-12. Double check the version using ` comdigitalasset.canton.buildinfo.BuildInfo.version`.
+12. Double check the version using `com.digitalasset.canton.buildinfo.BuildInfo.version`.
 This should be the version you are migrating to.
 13. Check that sequencer is not initialized
     ```
     @ globalSequencerSv1.id